|

-The four mobile 3 inch guns were moved down to Batchelor Airfield and in June the two static 3 inch guns at Elliot Point were placed on carriages and, with Arthur, move to Batchelor as well, joining 22nd Heavy Anti-Aircraft Battery.
+The four mobile 3-inch guns were moved down to Batchelor Airfield and in June the two static 3-inch guns at Elliot Point were placed on carriages and, with Arthur, moved to Batchelor as well, joining 22nd Heavy Anti-Aircraft Battery.
 In June 1942, Permanent Force members could join the AIF and Arthur became NX124727.
-In August 1942, members who had been in the Darwin area for more than two years returned for long leave.
+In August 1942, members who had been in the Darwin area for more than two years returned home for long leave.
 Arthur returned for his first leave in three years by train and truck to Sydney.
-Following leave, he was posted to a unit manning 3inch guns protecting Bankstown airfield.
+Following leave, he was posted to a unit manning 3-inch guns protecting Bankstown airfield.

 Arthur remained in the Army following the war and on 22 January 1953 eventually took discharge as a warrant officer.
 He became a mushroom farmer for eight years and later a purchasing officer.
 In 1981 he finally retired, or so he thought.
 At about the same time the Royal Australian Artillery Historical Society was formed, and Arthur joined and took up a position on its board.
 The commitment was to go unbroken.
 His last visit to the Museum came just one week before his passing.